London Knights' dominance comes with great expectations at Memorial Cup | TSN

 Player to Watch: Easton Cowan

-The player who stirs the drink for the Knights is Toronto Maple Leafs prospect Easton Cowan.
+The player who stirs the drink for the Knights is the Toronto Maple Leafs prospect.

-Cowan won the Red Tilson Award as the OHL most valuable player after recording a 36-game point streak to end the regular season, the league’s longest since the 1994-95 season.
+Cowan won the Red Tilson Award as the OHL most valuable player after recording a 36-game point streak to end the regular season, the league’s longest since 1994-95.
 He finished seventh in league scoring with 34 goals and 96 points.

 The 5-foot-10 winger rose his game in the playoffs, leading the league with 10 goals and 34 points, including three goals and 15 points against the Generals.
 He was also named this year’s playoff MVP.